jainritikaa/jainritikaa/README.md

 <h3 align="center">An Aspiring Front-End Developer from India</h3>

 <br>

-<h4>I am passionate about creating visually appealing and user-friendly web applications and am currently enhancing my backend skills.
+<h4 align="center" >I am passionate about creating visually appealing and user-friendly web applications and am currently enhancing my backend skills.
 When I'm not coding, I immerse myself in the world of art, literature, and dance.
 These hobbies fuel my creativity and inspire my work, allowing me to approach development with a fresh perspective.
 I am eager to collaborate on innovative projects and connect with like-minded professionals in the tech community.
 Let's create something amazing together!</h4>

 <br>